newrelic/entity-definitions/docs/synthesis.md

 The general advice is to use only one attribute as the identifier but there are some situations where only one attribute is not enough to uniquely identify the entity.

 In these cases `compositeIdentifier` can be used to define multiple attributes as the identifier, and a separator between each attribute.
-Also we recommend to always set `encodeIdentifierInGUID: true` when using `compositeIdentifier`

 ```yaml
 synthesis: